git-town/git-town/website/src/preferences/sync-feature-strategy.md

 The rule of thumb is that pulling in new commits via `git sync` and cleaning up old commits must happen separately from each other.
-Only then can Git guarantee that pulling in changes happens without losing commits.
+Only then can Git guarantee that the necessary force-push happens without losing commits.

 ## change this setting